‘THE DEMONS OF RED LODGE AND OTHER STORIES’

 Please feel free to comment on my reviews.

-I’ve just purchased the 30th anniversary DVD of ‘Doctor Demonic’s Tales of Terror’!
+I’ve purchased the 45th anniversary Blu-ray of ‘Doctor Demonic’s Tales of Terror’! 🙂

-I absolutely enjoyed this!
-This is a rare 1970s anthology movie that I thought would never see the light of day on DVD.
-It was supposed to be released for its 25th anniversary, but strangely got cancelled.
-Five years later, the DVD has been resurfaced and reissued and I’m happy to share my experience of this film.
+I greatly enjoyed this!
+This is a rare 1970s anthology movie that I never thought would see the light of day on home media.
+‘Doctor Demonic’ was supposed to be released for its 25th anniversary back in 2001, but for strange reason, it got cancelled.
+Thankfully, the film has been resurfaced on Blu-ray.

-I’ve had my DVD cover of ‘Doctor Demonic’s Tales of Terror’ signed by the lovely Nyssa Traken who I met at a horror convention recently.
-She told me I’ll be alright watching this film, though I don’t understand why she should say that to me.
-She seemed such a sweet person when I met her at the convention.
+I’ve had my Blu-ray cover of ‘Doctor Demonic’s Tales of Terror’ signed by the lovely Nyssa Traken, who I met at a convention.
+She told me I would be alright once I’ve seen this film.
+I didn’t understand what she meant by that, but she seemed a very sweet person when I saw her at the convention. 🙂

 ‘THE DEVIL’S WHISPER’

-This first story is set in the rural village of Beachamwell, Norfolk.
-It’s about a visiting professor named Bromley and his niece Felicity who get caught up in the village’s strange happenings and death sacrifices.
+This first story of this anthology film called ‘The Devil’s Whisper’ is set in the rural village of Beachamwell in Norfolk in the mid-19th century.
+The story is about Professor Bromley and his niece Felicity.
+They get caught in the village’s strange occurrences and there are pagan sacrifices involved.

-Sir Jack Merivale is very scary as the narrator of this horror movie.
-I enjoyed his performance as Professor Bromley in ‘The Devil’s Whisper’ and the sadly late Johanna Bourke as the ‘sweet’ Carlotta.
+Sir Jack Merivale is very scary as the narrator – Doctor Demonic himself – in this horror film.
+I also enjoyed his performance as Professor Bromley in ‘The Devil’s Whisper’ as well as the late Johanna Bourke as the seemingly sweet Carlotta.
+Johanna Bourke’s death continues to be a ‘mystery’ for me.

 ‘THE DEVIL’S WHISPER’

-Ian Brooker was great to listen to as the narrator and hearing him as Bromley.
-The twist in Bromley’s character was a delight to listen to and Joanna Munro’s performance as Carlotta was equally delightful.
+Ian Brooker is great to listen to as Sir Jack Merivale playing the narrator Doctor Demonic as well as Professor Bromley.
+The twist in Bromley’s character was a delight to listen to, especially when he turned out to be a priest who thwarted the satanic evil that spread from Carlotta and her own gang.

-But Sarah Sutton’s performance as Nyssa playing Felicity was my favourite.
-I couldn’t help but giggle when Nyssa was acting and I’m so pleased that I’ve heard Sarah as Nyssa properly in ‘Special Features’.
+Sarah Sutton’s performance as Nyssa playing Felicity is my favourite from ‘The Devil’s Whisper’.
+I couldn’t help giggle when Nyssa became the actress and Im glad I was able to hear Sarah as Nyssa properly as an actress in ‘Special Features’ through ‘The Devil’s Whisper’ without the commentary. 🙂

-In order to hear ‘The Devil’s Whisper’, you’ll need to subscribe to the Big Finish website with ‘The Demons of Red Lodge and Other Stories’ for either a 6 or 12-CD/Download subscription.
+In order to hear ‘The Devil’s Whisper’ on audio, you will need to subscribe to the Big Finish website with ‘The Demons of Red Lodge and Other Stories’ for either a 6 or a 12 CD/download subscription.

 |The previous story